diezcami/arctic-fox-theme/_posts/2020-04-17-macos-tweaks.md

 After rebooting, **hold down ctrl+cmd and click a window to drag**.
 This pairs nicely with a window manager like Magnet.

+### Utility: Easy-move-resize

+If you want a little more functionality there is a GitHub Projectby dmarcotte called [called easy-move-resize](https://github.com/dmarcotte/easy-move-resize).

 ## First Hour Installs